 Pokémon in the wild will often attack travellers that disturb their territory or startle them.
 In Pokeymanz, wild battle encounters will generally include a few such Pokémon, or one or two very powerful Pokémon with more Wound boxes, Toughness, or Mastery than normal.
 The goal in wild encounters is for all players to get a chance to participate and possibly capture a Pokémon.

 Give the non-Boss Wild Pokémon two Wounds before they go down instead of the full three - or even one Wound if there's a swarm or for a supporter type.

+BOSS POKÉMON

-BOSS POKÉMON Some wild Pokémon stand head and shoulders above the rest.
+Some wild Pokémon stand head and shoulders above the rest.
 These Boss Pokémon gain a Wild Die, a special d6 they roll like a trainer die even without a trainer.
 They should have uncommonly high dice in their Moves and generally require some doing to take down!

 A Boss Pokémon also acts more frequently in the initiative order, sometimes as often as every other turn.

 There could be many narrative justifications for these Pokémon (and why they don't retain this edge when caught) - maybe they're channeling otherworldly energy that's found in the region, or maybe their hearts have been artificially closed off in order to grant them greater combat ability.
 Or maybe they're just like, off the fucking chain.

 If something really odd is going on, a Boss Pokémon is likely to be involved in one way or another, making them common encounters at the end of an episode in the wild.

 Does this look like the face of mercy

+LEGENDARY POKÉMON

-LEGENDARY POKÉMON Legendary Pokémon are technically up to GM discretion to stat, but Pokeymanz as written treats Legendaries as truly awesome and mythical forces, beyond the power levels of even the most well-trained Pokémon.
+Legendary Pokémon are technically up to GM discretion to stat, but Pokeymanz as written treats Legendaries as truly awesome and mythical forces, beyond the power levels of even the most well-trained Pokémon.

 Their movepool should not be defined strictly, and they should have access to potentially all of their abilities at any given time.
 Their Moves should Just Work, without rolls, unless they have been weakened or are fighting another Legendary or Legendary-level threat.
-Finally, the scale of their abilities should far outstrip that of a normal Pokémon's - for instance, Celebi's time travel.
+They may do extra Wounds or effects on every Move by default, or do insane damage or even more extra effects with Super Effective attacks!

 Legendary Pokémon take Wounds, however many the GM thinks is appropriate, but these don't count down to them fainting, just how long they will battle until they decide to retreat.
 If a Legendary is actually forced to fight to fainting, it should be a climactic event.

 A Legendary Pokémon cannot be captured by normal means, and if a plot point revolves around a Legendary being captured, it will likely be a journey-central event.
 Legendaries may ally themselves with PCs, and if they do, they should be treated with the same rules as the Pokémon Ranger Edge and remain under GM control.